All Episodes

 Republican Party couldn't get their act together and repeal and replace health care.

-You did do it in the House, but they couldn't get a a deal out of the Senate.
+You did do it in the House, but they couldn't get a deal out of the Senate.

 Absolutely.

-And I'm thinking they can't even give us tax reform or real across the board tax cuts, and there's no spending cuts.
+And I'm thinking they can't even give us tax reform or real across-the-board tax cuts, and there's no spending cuts.

 Am I wrong?